 Observations are produced by some form of sensor.
 A sensor is a transducer that transforms physical phenomena into digital measurements.
 These measurements are classically called "Features".
 We will typically represent features with the variable x.

-External $\longrightarrow$ Sensor $\longrightarrow \vec{X}$
+External World \longrightarrow Sensor $\longrightarrow \vec{X}$ properties or features

 Features may be Boolean, natural numbers, integers, real numbers or symbolic labels.